 Linda Baker, MSN'96, is a family nurse practitioner in the Lovelace Health System in Albuquerque, New Mexico (2020).

-Linda Beuscher, MSN’96, co-authored “Can Robots Encourage Social Engagement among Older Adults?” published in Innovation in Aging in December 2020.
-She retired from her position as assistant professor at VUSN in July 2019, and presented a poster, “Barriers to Transition from SNF to Home: Discharge Team’s Perspective,” at the Gerontological Advanced Practice Nurses Association conference that October.
-She collaborated to create a robot-guided video game that assists people who have dementia.
+Linda Beuscher, MSN'96, is co-author of "Field Testing of Ro-Tri, a Robot-Mediated Triadic Interaction for Older Adults," published in February 2021 in the International Journal of Social Robotics , and "Can Robots Encourage Social Engagement among Older Adults?" published in Innovation in Aging in December 2020.
+She retired from her position as assistant professor at VUSN in July 2019, collaborated to create a robot-guided video game that assists people who have dementia, and presented a poster, "Barriers to Transition from SNF to Home: Discharge Team's Perspective," at the Gerontological Advanced Practice Nurses Association conference that October.
 Linda received the outstanding research podium presentation award at the GAPNA national conference in September 2018 for her qualitative research on elderly residents recently discharged from skilled nursing facilities to home.
-She co-authored "Socially Assistive Robots: Measuring Older Adults' Perceptions," in the Journal of Gerontological Nursing , November 2017.
+She co-authored "Socially Assistive Robots: Measuring Older Adults' Perceptions," published in the Journal of Gerontological Nursing in November 2017.
 She was elected to distinguished fellow in the National Academies of Practice and the Nursing Academy in 2016, and, in 2015, Linda received both the GAPNA Award for Excellence in Research and the Rebecca Culpepper Education and Mentorship Award from Vanderbilt University Medical Center.

 Martha Brinson, MSN'96, is a family nurse practitioner at the Southern Joint Replacement Institute in Nashville, specializing in orthopaedic surgery (2020).